deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 - double check hyprland opens. [you may need to set kernel parameters](https://wiki.hyprland.org/Nvidia/) if you use nvidia.
 - install required packages (and optional packages if you'd like)
 - import dotfiles from this repo
-- configure ~/.config/hypr/settings/monitor.conf [using this guide](https://wiki.hyprland.org/Configuring/Monitors/)
+- configure ~/.config/hypr/modules/monitor.conf [using this guide](https://wiki.hyprland.org/Configuring/Monitors/)
+- remove ~/.config/hypr/modules/nvidia.conf if not using a nvidia card
 - open hyprland
 - done